Google Basics For Kids- 4 Steps to Sharing in Google Docs and Slides – Step 1 – “What Doc Will I Share?”

 Teaching young children to use G Suite has its challenges.
 One reoccurring skill that I have noticed my kids struggling to understand is how to share digital work with others.
 Last year, I felt like I was repeating the same instructions on how to share over and over again, so I finally got around to creating “4 Steps To Sharing in Google Docs and Slides” to help them understand sharing basics.
 Once they learn the basics, those processes can be applied as they learn new apps in G Suite.

 As with my previous series, I have broken my resources down into smaller, more manageable bits of information so no one is too overwhelmed.
 I have been known to do that! 🙂 I will make all the slides you see from this series available on my fourth and final post on this topic so you can display them on your Smartboard or with the students themselves.
 If you really want the complete set of Slides that I have now which are in progress, please send me a quick message below and I will send you what I have to get you started.

 From the very beginning, we cannot assume that our students inherently know how to use their devices in a productive manner, I know….
 HUGE revelation, Captian Obvious!
 However, the kids never cease to amaze me on how quickly they learn how to navigate their tech, given the opportunity and purposeful practice.
 The opportunities are limitless in the Google Suite of apps.
-I have found that the majority of digital work is being conducted in Docs and Slides but the basics concepts are all the same, especially when it comes to collaborating and sharing.
+I have found that the majority of digital work is being conducted in Docs and Slides but the basic concepts are all the same, especially when it comes to collaborating and sharing.
 Once kids learn how to collaborate and share in Docs, they can apply that same basic processes in Drive, Slides, Drawings, Keep, Sheets and even Photos.